 Thanks to the parents for planning, or help out in some way.
 It was a fun Halloween Party.
 The planners/helpers were: Kennedy’s mom, Alana’s mom, Savannah’s dad, Jada’s mom, Cristian’s mom, Charlie’s mom and dad, Emilia’s mom, Simone’s mom and TT.
 Also, thanks for the “Mystery Envelope” left on my desk.
 You’ll find party pictures plus some other pictures from the week on the web page.
 If you haven’t looked, these pictures will be replaced soon.

-The Pumpkin Tales book is almost finished with it’s trip around the classroom.
+The Pumpkin Tales book is almost finished with its trip around the classroom.
 In today’s folder is a paper for our November Book.
 This is a short month, so I’m asking for these to be returned on Monday.

 Have a great weekend.
 Sounds fall-like, and even sounds like warmer with SUN!
 Can’t wait!